FLEG: Feed-Forward Language Embedded Gaussian Splatting from Any Views via Compact Semantic Representation: Method

+Typical feed-forward reconstruction methods often produce pixel-wise predictions.
+Although dense predictions are inherently redundant, the redundancy is relatively minor for geometry and appearance modeling.
+However, semantic information is intrinsically much sparser than geometric information, representing semantics at the same density as geometry introduces substantial redundancy and considerable storage overhead.
+This mismatch in representation density conflicts with prevailing language-embedded Gaussian methods that associate a distinct language embedding with each Gaussian.
+The problem is particularly severe for feed-forward reconstruction.
+Under pixel-aligned Gaussian prediction, the number of required language embeddings grows linearly with the number of input views, resulting in pronounced semantic redundancy and substantial storage overhead for reconstructed assets.

+To this end, we propose a decoupled Gaussian language embedding and define a novel compact semantic representation to address the mismatch in representation density between geometric and semantic information.
+Specifically, given the attributions predicted by the Gaussian head, we first construct pixel-wise standard Gaussians as initial Gaussians $G_{pix}$ that represent geometric and appearance.
+Following AnySplat~\cite{anysplat}, we apply a voxelization module to reduce the overlapping geometric Gaussians in the 3D coordinate:

-where $\{V_{i}\}_{i=1}^{S_{geo}}$ is the voxel index of Gaussian $i$, $S_{geo}$ is the total number of voxels, and $\epsilon_{geo}$ is the voxel size.
-The attributions of pixel-wise Gaussians are averaged within corresponding voxels through softmax:
+where $\{V_{i}\}_{i=1}^{N_{geo}}$ is the voxel index of $G_{pix}$, $N_{geo}$ is the total number of voxels, and $v_{geo}$ is the voxel size.
+The attributions of initial Gaussians and pixel-wise language embeddings are averaged within corresponding voxels through softmax:

-where $x_i \in \{\mu_i, s_i, r_i, \sigma_i, c_i, feat_i, conf_i\}_{i=1}^{N_c \times H \times W}$ and $conf_i$ is the predicted Gaussian confidence from Gaussian head.
-The voxel-based sparsification reduces the number of Gaussians from pixel-wise prediction by merging adjacent predictions.
-However, this merging is performed at the Gaussian level and does not take into account that different Gaussian attributes require different spatial densities.
-For our language-embedded Gaussians, semantic information is inherently sparser than geometry: semantic signals correspond to high-level, instance-level concepts localized in discrete regions, while geometry changes continuously across surfaces.
-Existing methods that incorporate features into Gaussians typically follow a per-Gaussian embedding paradigm, which results in redundant semantic representations and imposes additional memory and computational costs.
-To address this issue, we further decouple the geometry and semantic representation and propose a more effective sparsification strategy for semantic embedding.